josgar14/CMD-TERMINAL-GIT-SHELL/README.md

   * !518 //Using the number you can re-execute the command with an exclamation mark // more information on the link bellow https://stackoverflow.com/questions/7435452/history-or-log-of-commands-executed-in-git/14417188
   * git remote show origin // to see information of the remote of the repository.
+  * git remove rm *origin or name of the destination* // to remove a remote URL from your repository.
+  * git remote -v // so see the remote URL.

 # npm